Decision-making with Speculative Opponent Models

-\textbf{Opponent modeling.} Opponent modeling is a research topic that emerged alongside the game theory \citep{brown1951iterative}.
-With the powerful representation capabilities of recent deep learning architectures, opponent modeling has ushered in significant progress \citep{albrecht2018autonomous}.
-Type-based reasoning methods \citep{he2016opponent, hong2018deep, raileanu2018modeling,albrecht2017reasoning} assume that the opponent has one of several known types and update the belief using their observations obtained during training.
-Recursive reasoning methods \citep{rabinowitz2018machine, yang2019towards,zheng2018deep,wen2019probabilistic,zintgraf2021deep} model the beliefs about the mental states of other agents via deep neural networks.
-Other approaches \citep{tian2019regularized,liu2019multi} regularize opponent modelling with novel objectives.
+\textbf{Opponent {modelling}.} Opponent {modelling} is a research topic that emerged alongside the game theory~\cite{brown1951iterative}.
+With the powerful representation capabilities of recent deep learning architectures, opponent {modelling} has ushered in significant progress~\cite{albrecht2018autonomous}.

+Type-based reasoning methods~\cite{he2016opponent,hong2018deep,raileanu2018modeling,albrecht2017reasoning} assume that the opponent has one of several known types and update the belief using their observations obtained during training.
+Recursive reasoning methods ~\cite{yang2019towards, wen2019probabilistic,wen2019modelling} model the beliefs about the mental states of other agents via deep neural networks.
+The opponent {modelling} with online reasoning refers to the online inference of the opponent's policy through Bayesian inference and formulating a corresponding response \cite{zheng2018deep, tian2019regularized, digiovanni2021thompson, fu2022greedy}.
+The process of {modelling} opponents with dynamic strategies involves estimating the opponents' {behaviours} and corresponding impacts by using the opponent's learning \cite{foerster2017learning,grover2018learning,kim2021policy,liu2019multi}.
+The opponent modelling with meta-learning is designed to train against a set of known opponent policies to quickly adapt to unknown opponent policies during the testing \cite{zintgraf2021deep,wu2022l2e}.
+Theory of mind-based opponent {modelling} reasons about opponent's mental status and intentions, to predict and adapt to opponent {behaviour} by {modelling} their beliefs, goals, and actions \cite{yang2018towards,rabinowitz2018machine}.
 However, the aforementioned works commonly assume access to the opponents' observations and actions during both training and execution.
-Recent researches \citep{papoudakis2020local,papoudakis2021agent} argue that the access to opponents' observations and actions during execution is often infeasible (e.g., in large-scale applications).
-They propose to learn an opponent model that only uses agents' local information and thus, eliminate the need of opponents' information during execution.
-However, their approaches still require the opponents' true information during training.
-Thus, how to model an opponent's policy when its information is unavailable during training is still an open problem.
-Our work presents the first attempt to solve this challenging problem.
+Recent {research ~\cite {papoudakis2020local,papoudakis2021agent} argues} that access to opponents' observations and actions during execution is often infeasible (e.g., in large-scale applications).
+They manage to learn an opponent model that only uses the local information of the agent, such as its observations, actions, and rewards during execution. {Nevertheless, the efficacy of their methods is constrained by the necessity of accessing opponents' genuine data during the training phase, a requirement that significantly restricts their applicability in situations where such information is unobservable.} Thus, how to model an opponent's policy when its information is unavailable during training is still an open {research} problem.
+Our work presents the first attempt to solve this {challenge}.